Fostering Requirements UK

 We always encourage you to have a chat with our friendly advisors, who will be able to discuss your personal situation and availability to care for a child in care.

+There is no age limit to become a foster parent.
 We have foster carers of all ages – some of our carers continue to foster well into their seventies.
 You do need a certain level of fitness and energy to perform daily activities, like picking a child up from school or playing games.
 But providing you can do these, age is no barrier to being an excellent foster carer.

 Absolutely – we work with a wide range of brilliant male and female foster carers who are single.
 Plus, with Orange Grover Fostercare, you’ll have a local team of professionals to support you provide the best care to children and young people.